 Calendar integration.
 Whether you use Zoom Rooms, Teams Rooms, or a third-party controller, connect it to your calendar.
 The next meeting appears on screen.
 Tap to join.

 Touch controller.
-Devices like the Logitech Tap or Poly TC10 sit on the conference table.
-They show the calendar, let you join meetings with one tap, and control volume and camera during the call.
+A small controller sits on the conference table.
+It shows the calendar, lets you join meetings with one tap, and controls volume and camera during the call.

 Room scheduling display.
 A small tablet outside the conference room door shows availability.
 Employees can see at a glance if the room is free.
-This is a nice-to-have, not a must-have.
+Nice to have, not a must-have.

 NYC office space is expensive.
 If you're paying Manhattan or Brooklyn rent for a conference room, that room should work properly.
 A laptop perched on a stack of books with a tinny speaker doesn't cut it — not for client calls, not for investor meetings, not for internal standups.